nstjean05/Obsidian-Vault/PHIL 105/4-Sentence Logical Analyses.md

 Then how people react to the same circumstances would be the same, but they don't.
 Therefore not all people are the same.
 ##### Part 5
+One claim that Descartes makes is that "not only that animals have less reason than man, but that they have none at all" (p.
+47).
+I think that this is very evidently false, and so does anyone with a pet.
+I can very clearly watch my dog reason whether she should stay on a warm lap, or run over to the person who has just opened the fridge.
+This is even more emphasized in larger animals.
+Dolphins, for example, will bring fish up to people on docks, in the hopes that the people will interact and play with them.
+It may be true that most animals are not close to humans in intelligence and reasoning, but this does not mean that they have absolutely none.
+Logical reconstruction.
+Animals cannot reason solely because they cannot create signs to communicate with other animals.
+Animals can create signs to communicate.
+Therefore animals can reason.
 ##### Part 6

 ### Meditations, René Descartes